 The Radnor High School Scholarship Fund (The Fund) was founded in 1966 to provide financial assistance to deserving graduates of Radnor High School for post-high school education.

-Applications must be submitted to the Radnor High School Guidance Office by a specified date (usually in early-April).
+Applications must be submitted to the Radnor High School Guidance Office by a specified date (usually late March or early-April).
 The applications are then reviewed by a financial officer at a local university.
 The officer classifies the applicants based on financial criteria and prepares a summary report ranking the applicants according to category of need.
 All financial information received is held in strict confidence.

 In May, the finalists are interviewed by a selection committee comprised of both board members and community representatives.
 This review committee considers community involvement, academic performance and commitment to higher education to arrive at individual awards consistent with a budget established for the class.
 Each class has a specific budget available; the amount is dependent upon the success of our fund-raising activities.